 Envelopes: OQRS envelopes are used daily.
 10,000 per year.

 Postage: The biggest cost in QSL’ing.

-PayPal: Of the £2 sent through Paypal, 30p goes to Paypal in charges.
+PayPal Charges & Fees: Of the $3 sent through PayPal, 23c goes to Paypal in charges.

 Bureau: The posting of outgoing Bureau QSL cards is paid from the QSL expenses account.
-30,000 cards per year = £1,600 is printing and postage costs.
+30,000 cards per year = £1,600 is our annual printing and postage bureau costs.

 Website & IT: www.m0urx.com is here to keep you informed of the latest news here at the U.R.
-QSL Bureau, showing that things are “out in the open, honest and open to scrutiny” I.T. is a very labour intensive cost.
-Keeping the SQL database live for the log search facility and improving other facilities on the site.
-Website Management & Hosting costs are also NOT free.
+QSL Bureau.
+I.T. is a very labour intensive cost.
+Keeping the Bespoke OQRS database live for the log search facility and improving other facilities on the site.

 Using the Bureau is NOT free by any stretch of the imagination.

-All World Bureaus are sent a package from me either every three or four months.
-These packages are sent DIRECT to the World Bureaus to give you guys the best service possible.
+All World Bureaus are sent a package from me.
+These packages are sent DIRECT to the World Bureau Societies to give you guys the best service possible.